 The symphony lays itself open to a charge of which none of the other symphonies of Beethoven can be accused.
 It is redundant, overlong.
 There was material for a work fifteen minutes in length, and the composer strung it out over very nearly threequarters of an hour.
 There is no overdevelopment of the material, there is merely constant repetition of it.
 This is especially true of the third movement.
-There is however nothing in Beethoven lovelier than the tiny theme enunciated by the first violins over a tremolo in the 'celli at the beginning, and nothing more recklessly spirited in all his works than the theme of the scherzo.
+There is however nothing in Beethoven lovelier than the tiny theme enunciated by the first violins over a tremolo in the 'celli at the be ginning, and nothing more recklessly spirited in all his works than the theme of the scherzo.

 It is a great pity that the finale was not played too.
-But the last movement calls for a large chorus and solo singers, and to get them for so short a time would have been impracticable.
+But the last movement calls for a large chorus and solo singers, and to get them for so short a-time would have been impracticable.

-After the intermission we had two excerpts from "Tristan and Isolde," the prelude, and an aria in the first where, to the writer, Mascagni fell act, sung by Mme.
-Matzenauer: "The Ride. of the Valkyries," the funeral march of Seigfried, and the finale, or "Immolation Scene" of "The Dusk of the Gods," in which Mme.
+After the intermission we had two excerpts from "Tristan and Isolde," the prelude, and an aria in the first march of Seigfried, and the finale, or "Immolation Scene" of "The Dusk of the Gods," in which Mme.
 Matzenauer again joined forces with the orchestra.
 All these Wagner excerpts may be bunched under one description-noble music, perhaps the most noble ever conceived, done by a great singer and a great orchestra.
 I have heard "The Ride of the Valkyries" in many places, even at Bayreuth, the Wagnerian holy of holies, and yet it seems to me that at Orchestra Hall is to be heard its finest interpretation.

-LEARN ESPERANTO The International Language The following booklets are received WORKERS' ESPERANTO ASSN.,
+LEARN ESPERANTO The International Language

+The following booklets are received

+The Esperanto Manual

-525 7th St., Rockford, Ill.
+WORKERS' ESPERANTO ASSN., 525 7th St., Rockford, III.